WildernessLabs/VS_Win_Meadow_Extension/readme.md

-# VS Tools for Meadow
+# Meadow Extension for Visual Studio for Windows

-For step by step instructions on using this extension, [check out the tutorial](http://beta-developer.wildernesslabs.co/Meadow/Getting_Started/Hello_World/).
+This is the add-in for Visual Studio that enables Meadow projects to be built and deployed on Windows.

 ## Release Notes